 Question: "Why is the humanity of Jesus important?"

-Answer: The humanity of Jesus is equally as important as the deity of Jesus.
-Born as a human being while still being totally divine, the concept of the humanity of Jesus co-existing with His deity is difficult for the finite mind of man to comprehend.
+Answer: The humanity of Jesus is as equally important as the deity of Jesus.
+Jesus was born as a human being while still being totally divine.
+The concept of the humanity of Jesus co-existing with His deity is difficult for the finite mind of man to comprehend.
 Nevertheless, Jesus’ nature—wholly man and wholly God—is a biblical fact.
 There are those who reject these biblical truths and declare that Jesus was a man, but not God (Ebionism).
 Docetism is the view that Jesus was God, but not human.
 Both viewpoints are unbiblical and false.

 Jesus had to be born as a human being for several reasons.
-One is outlined in Galatians 4:4-5: “But when the time had fully come, God sent his Son, born of a woman, born under law, to redeem those under law, that we might receive the full rights of sons.”
+One is outlined in Galatians 4:4–5: “But when the time had fully come, God sent his Son, born of a woman, born under law, to redeem those under law, that we might receive the full rights of sons.”
 Only a man could be “born under the law.”
 No animal or angelic being is “under the law.”
-Only humans are born under the law and only a human being could redeem other human beings born under the same law.
+Only humans are born under the law, and only a human being could redeem other human beings born under the same law.
 Born under the law of God, all humans are guilty of transgressing that law.
-Only a perfect human—Jesus Christ— could perfectly keep the law and perfectly fulfill the law, thereby redeeming us from that guilt, which He accomplished on the cross, exchanging our sin for His perfect righteousness (2 Corinthians 5:21).
+Only a perfect human—Jesus Christ—could perfectly keep the law and perfectly fulfill the law, thereby redeeming us from that guilt.
+Jesus accomplished our redemption on the cross, exchanging our sin for His perfect righteousness (2 Corinthians 5:21).

 Another reason Jesus had to be fully human is that God established the necessity of the shedding of blood for the remission of sins (Leviticus 17:11; Hebrews 9:22).
 The blood of animals, although acceptable on a temporary basis as a foreshadowing of the blood of the perfect God-Man, was insufficient for the permanent remission of sin because “it is impossible for the blood of bulls and goats to take away sins” (Hebrews 10:4).
 Jesus Christ, the perfect Lamb of God, sacrificed His human life and shed His human blood to cover the sins of all who would ever believe in Him.
 If He were not human, this would have been impossible.